-Our audit committee will consist of Dafna Gruber, Peter Campbell and Ohad Finkelstein.
-Dafna Gruber will serve as the chairperson of our audit committee.
+Our audit committee consists of Dafna Gruber, Peter Campbell and Tom Schodorf.
+Dafna Gruber serves as the chairperson of our audit committee.
 All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and NYSE corporate governance rules.
 Our board of directors has determined in its business judgment that Dafna Gruber is an audit committee financial expert as defined by the SEC rules and has the requisite accounting or related financial management expertise as required by NYSE corporate governance requirements.
 Each of Dafna Gruber and Peter Campbell is "independent" as such term is defined in Rule 10A-3(b)(1) under the Exchange Act.